UNCLASSIFIED (U)

 “A person born outside the United States and its outlying possessions of parents both of whom are nationals, but not citizens, of the United States, and have resided in the United States or one of its outlying possessions prior to the birth of such person.”

 b.
-Section 205 of the NA specified the ways in which children born abroad out of wedlock to non-citizen U.S. nationals could acquire the parent's nationality status.
+Section 205 of the NA specified the ways in which children born abroad out of wedlock to parents both of whom were non-citizen U.S. nationals could acquire the parent's nationality status.

 c.
 Section 101(e) of the NA provides that “the term “outlying possessions” means all territory, other than as specified in subsection (d), over which the United States exercises rights of sovereignty, except the Canal Zone.”
 Section 101(d) of the NA provides the term “United States” when used in a geographical sense means the continental United States, Alaska, Hawaii, Puerto Rico, and the Virgin Islands of the United States.